jhrcook/100DaysOfPython/README.md

 **Day 71 - December 31, 2019:**
 I learned about creating and fitting ANNs with multiple inputs or outputs using the funational API of Keras.

+**Day 72 - January 01, 2020:**
+I finished learning about the main Keras APIs with a brief introduction to the Subclassing API.
+I then learned about saving a loading models and using Callbacks.